 Legislative Requirement How we deliver our requirements 15.
 Addressing the particular needs of children and young people We want the best for children and young people.
 That's why our joint plan puts a bigger focus on early help, primary and secondary prevention.
 We're working with the local authorities to create a care plan for children and young people's mental health and emotional wellbeing.
 This will be based on the principle of helping children to thrive.
 We want to make sure there's 'no wrong door' for children and young people looking for help and that physical and mental health are integrated.
-These are the key outcomes from this work: children and families at the centre and design of service coproduced with CYP and families creating a model that works for families. families to be trusted and have more control in relation to the of support they can access Help and support available much sooner in the places CYP are, in communities, in schools.
-Immediate access to help when heading towards a crisis. no wrong door, integrated, very few if any thresholds or barriers to accessing help and fully inclusive fo any young person who needs support. services properly invested in to meet the level of need and anticipated need with a single agreed funding pot, ending arguments.
+These are the key outcomes from this work: Children and families at the centre and design of service coproduced with CYP and families creating a model that works for families.
+Famillies to be trusted and have more control in relation to the tye of support they can access Help and support avilable much sooner in the places CYP are, in communities, in schools.
+Immediate access to help when heading towards a crisis.
+No wrong door, integrated, very few if any thesholds or barriers to accessing help and fully inclusive for any young person who needs support.
+Services properly invested in to meet the level of need and anticipated need with a single agreed funding pot, ending arguments.
 We want to make sure children are healthy, so they can reach their potential.
 One of our priorities in our plan is to prevent and reduce levels of childhood obesity.
 We're working with local authorities, Public Health Dorset and education to focus on early years and the things that affect physical and mental wellbeing in children.
 This includes the Better Births programme, supporting and advising on infant feeding and giving children more physical activity with things like the Healthy Movers and the Daily Mile.
-We are working on the CORE20PLUS5 programme for children focussing on children from the worst off We are working on the CORE20PLUS5 programme for children focussing on children from the wareas to understand what services they use, what they need and then to come up with possible
+We are working on the CORE20PLUS5 programme for children focussing on children from the worst off areas to understand what services they use, what they need and then to come up with possible solutions.

 Legislative Requirement How we deliver our requirements We have an ICB executive lead who looks after making sure that these solutions for children and young people are carried out.
-NHS Dorset is a statutory partner organisation in the Pan Dorset Safeguarding Children Partnership.The Partnership has three current priorities which are: violence experienced by children and young people, children's mental health and emotional well-being, and neglect.
-16. Addressing the particular needs of victims of abuse We want to make sure everyone is safe, that's why the ICB and all the services provided by our partners must follow the NHSE Safeguarding Assurance and Accountability Framework.
-This year, we plan to work with our partners to implement the changes to Working Together 2023, which is the revised statutory guidance for safeguarding children.
-We will also respond to the Victim and Prisoners Bill, should this be required.
+NHS Dorset is one of three organisations on the Pan-Dorset Safeguarding Children Partnership.
+The law makes sure these partnerships exist.
+The Partnership have set five main goals which are: reducing neglect reducing exploitation emotional wellbeing and mental health positive outcomes for children missing from home agency effectiveness.
+16. Addressing the particular needs of victims of abuse We want to make sure everyone is safe, that's why the ICB and all the services provided by our partners must follow the MISE Safeguarding Assurance and Accountability Framework.
+Our Safeguarding Strategy sets out our goals and what we plan to do, we have summarised these below: Support the inter-agency response to the reduction of harm of child abuse Reduce the harm of domestic abuse for victims and families Support children to maintain positive mental health and emotional well-being Reduce health inequalities for children in care and care leavers Improve NHS services to safeguard adults Contribute to the inter-agency response to the Serious Violence Duty Reduce child mortality.